ezraroi/Human-AI-Collab/output/manuscript_sections.md

 Together, the combined framework becomes both:
 - **Clinically and phenomenologically grounded** (accessibility and preconditions), and
 - **Architecturally runnable and ethically bounded** (viability constraints, protocols, temporal dynamics, failure diagnostics, and durable completion via EAW).

 ---

+## [MANUSCRIPT SECTION] 7.
+What Would Falsify or Strongly Constrain the Mapping

+Examples of constraining outcomes:
+- No meaningful differences between AI, human, and solo conditions on proposed discriminators.
+- “Felt shift” events do not correlate with any consistent physiology or network-dynamic markers.
+- Reward/relief markers correlate with “feels better” but show no relationship to ownership/persistence.
+- Physiological regulation improves without corresponding durable behavioral change (suggesting generic soothing rather than transformation).
+- Durable change occurs with no evidence of the hypothesized integration dynamics (forcing alternative mechanisms).

+This agenda is successful if it forces the model to become more precise, not if it confirms it.

+---